 - A high quality landscape and public realm welcoming staff, students and the broader community.

-More information will be available in late 2021, as the design progresses.
+More information will be available towards the end of 2022, as the design progresses.

 More information about courses and learning opportunities will be available as the project progresses.